-Early Orioles notes: Jones scratched from lineup, Asher named Friday's starter
+Early Orioles notes: Jones scratched from lineup because of wet field conditions

-For the second straight game, center fielder Adam Jones was scratched from the Orioles starting lineup within 90 minutes of first pitch on Tuesday.
+For the second straight game, center fielder Adam Jones was scratched from the Orioles starting lineup within 90 minutes of first pitch Tuesday night.

 The team announced that Jones was kept out of the lineup “as a precaution due to wet field conditions.”